S&P 500 Forecast: Futures Move Slightly On Holiday

-(MENAFN- Daily Forex) The trading session on Thursday witnessed a lack of substantial movement in the S&P 500, a phenomenon that aligns with the observance of Thanksgiving in the United States.
+The trading session on Thursday witnessed a lack of substantial movement in the S&P 500 , a phenomenon that aligns with the observance of Thanksgiving in the United States.
 While the actual index remained stagnant, the futures markets also exhibited a notable reluctance to sustain momentum.
 This development isn't particularly surprising, as it mirrors the overarching sentiment that the S&P 500 is currently in an overextended state, lending credence to the notion that a corrective pullback may be in order.

 Forex Brokers We Recommend in Your Region 1